StackmateNetwork/stackmate-core/src/bip392/README.md

 The ERD being encrypted is the `public script descriptor`; which contains all the information required for an individual to recover their script wallet.
 The corresponding private data can be extracted from the mnemonic.

-We encourage not using private descriptors as data; for better layered security.
-However, this is a tradeoff that wallets can decide to make for convenience or user experience.
+We discourage using private descriptors as data; for better layered security.

 ## Data Redundancy